Ypertex/blog/content/articles/improving-changes-with-non-negotiables.md

 First, we get started on a draft that we iterate once or twice.
 Then we seek early feedback from some friendly users.
 Even if the feedback was positive, we put in another iteration or two.
 At this point, things begin to stabilize.
 That's when we test what happens if we remove individual parts one at a time:

-* If the remainder of your **work becomes undeliverable** according to your standards due to the missing piece, you found a Non-Negotiable.
+* If the remainder of your **work becomes undeliverable** according to your standards due to the missing piece, you identified a Non-Negotiable.
-* If what's left has some **impact on the quality** of your work but doesn't completely impair it, you have discovered a part open for debate.
+* If removal has some **impact on the quality** of your work but doesn't completely impair it, you have discovered a part open for debate.
 These portions can be useful later as bargaining chips in case collaborators question your Non-Negotiables.
 * If the rest **still makes perfect sense**, get permanently rid of what you just removed.
 You got one step closer to perfection!

 > Perfection is achieved not when there is nothing more to add, but when there is nothing left to take away. {{<cite>}}Antoine de Saint-Exupéry{{</cite>}}